sdarlington/sdarlington.github.io/content/posts/2008-11-25-lisbon-portugal.md

 [![Elevador de Santa Justa, Lisbon, Portgual](https://i0.wp.com/farm5.staticflickr.com/4147/5176394598_fe3c707795.jpg?resize=500%2C333)](http://www.flickr.com/photos/stephendarlington/5176394598/ "Elevador de Santa Justa, Lisbon, Portgual by stephendarlington, on Flickr")

 It was possible to walk into the downtown area (Baixa) but for much of the time I ended up on the metro system which was surprisingly efficient.
 In fact, there is no shortage of options, with buses, funicular railways and trams cris-crossing the city.
-It’s even pretty well labelled, which made buying a ticket the hardest part of the whole process ((The ticket I wanted — a day pass — was €3.50.
-The ATM had, helpfully, given me mainly twenties which the machine would not accept.
-It also wouldn’t accept my credit card because I was trying to spend less than €10.
-In the end, the sole visible metro system employee somehow managed to confuse the machine into giving change.)).
+It’s even pretty well labelled, which made buying a ticket the hardest part of the whole process[^1].

 [![Bottles of Port, Lisbon, Portugal](https://i0.wp.com/farm5.staticflickr.com/4084/5176395210_8f51099614.jpg?resize=500%2C333)](http://www.flickr.com/photos/stephendarlington/5176395210/ "Bottles of Port, Lisbon, Portugal by stephendarlington, on Flickr")